 The Library of Congress has a collection of books that would make any bookworm turn green with envy.
-From the world's smallest book (only a measly 1/25 of an inch by 1/25 of an inch and smaller than a period) to a cuneiform tablet dating from 2040 B.C., they've got everything.
-One of their most interesting collections is their rare children's book library.
-Visitors can read the books in their entirety from the Library of Congress' online catalog.
+One of their most fascinating collections is their rare children's book library.
+Visitors can read the books in their entirety from the Library of Congress's online catalog.
 Here are 11 of our favorites.

 1. A Apple Pie by Kate Greenaway (1900)